AmitCohen3/Accessorize-in-the-dark/README.md

 11. Physical Testing: Print, cut, and wear the adversarial eyeglasses (see the paper for more details).

 12. Capture images of the attacker wearing the adversarial eyeglasses and run prediction to evaluate their effectiveness.
+Prediction can be executed by setting the --predict parameter to True.

 ## Example Commands